tinacms/tina.io/content/guides/gatsby/git/create-remark-form.md

 title: Creating Remark Forms
 ---

-To use Markdown in your Gatsby site, you'll need to set up the `gatsby-transformer-remark` plugin.
+To use Markdown in your Gatsby site, you should already have the `gatsby-transformer-remark` plugin set up.
 This plugin uses [_Remark_](https://remark.js.org/) to process Markdown.

-You'll be seeing the hooks and documentation refer to _Remark_ and that is referencing the processed Markdown data.
+You'll be seeing the hooks and documentation refer to _Remark_ to reference the processed Markdown data.

 ## Create & Register the form